Björn Haugan: Career

-Haugan debuted with The Norwegian Opera and Ballet in Oslo during 1971.
+Bjørn Haugan made his first appearance with The Norwegian Opera and Ballet in Oslo during 1971.

 Haugan is perhaps most frequently associated with his performance in the 1983 Swedish film, Två killar och en tjej, which was directed by Lasse Hallström.
 Haugan was featured as a tenor in a number of operas which have been recorded with the Danish National Symphony Orchestra, Swedish Radio Symphony Orchestra and the Royal Opera House.